Brief for entry stage of competition

 To serve three

-To include judges’ specified ingredients in any course accompanied by seasonal and regionally sourced ingredients wherever possible.
-The compulsory ingredients are:
+To include judges’ specified ingredients in any course accompanied by seasonal and locally sourced ingredients wherever possible.
+Our judges will select at least one meat and one fish/seafood ingredient which must be incorporated into your menu.
+You may choose to use them in either course.
+The compulsory ingredients will be announced nearer the time.

 No pre-prepared elements permitted, with the exception of homemade stocks

 N.B.
-When selecting your seasonal menu, please don’t forget that the semi-finals will be held at the end of September!
+When selecting your seasonal menu, please don’t forget that the semi-finals will be held on 21st September!

 Please send us your recipes (including method) and photographs for each course.